GSA/plainlanguage.gov/_pages/training/introductory-classes.md

 We offer free, half day plain language and writing for the web training classes for all federal agencies.
 All of our classes are based on the [Federal Plain Language Guidelines]({{ site.baseurl }}/guidelines/) and involve interactive writing exercises.

 For training outside the DC area, you must pay the trainer's expenses.
-We'll come to your managers as well.
+We'll train your managers as well.

 ## Class descriptions